Jacob-OTW/BCOTI/README.md

     <br>
     <img src="Resources/3d_printed_parts_Pictures/shell_button_extra_support.jpg" alt="Extra_support" width="300"/>

-2. Print the `Display_Spacer.step`, and `Mirror_Cover_Thin.step` with <= 0.1mm layer height, and initial layer height to <= 0.2mm
+2. Print the `Display_Spacer.step`, and `Mirror_Cover_Thin.step` with <= 0.1mm layer height, and initial layer height to <= 0.2mm.
+I'd highly recommend printing these parts out of a dark, as matte as possible filament, to prevent light reflecting inside the periscope
 <br>
 <img src="Resources/3d_printed_parts_Pictures/cover_and_spacer.jpg" alt="Cover_and_Spacer_3d_print" width="600"/>

-3. Print the periscope, pause it at the spot shown on the image (just after the slot for the mirror is done)
+3. Print the periscope, pause it at the spot shown on the image (just after the slot for the mirror is done).
+I'd highly recommend printing this part out of a dark, as matte as possible filament, to prevent light reflecting inside the periscope
 <br>
 <img src="Resources/3d_printed_parts_Pictures/stem_print_pause.jpg" alt="Print_Pause_Location" width="600"/>
 <img src="Resources/3d_printed_parts_Pictures/Stem_Periscope.jpg" alt="Stem_Periscope_3d_print" width="200"/>